costinm/ssh-mesh/docs/examples/README.md

 docs/examples/start_all.sh
 ```

-`profile` builds the repo-local Nix profile with the VM kernel/rootfs assets and
+`profile` builds the optional repo-local Linux VM profile with the custom
-hypervisors.
+kernel, module image, and hypervisors.
 It defaults to `target/nix/profile`.
-The default `scripts/build.sh` command builds the musl
-Rust binaries and creates `target/dist/opt` plus `target/dist/img`.
+The default `scripts/build.sh` command builds the musl Rust binaries and creates
+`target/dist/opt` plus `target/dist/img`; VM artifacts are copied from the
+optional profile only when it is present.

 ## Start All Nodes